ChemicalHeadsStudios/as-badlads/README.md

 ```

 ## What are the `__host` functions?
-> `__host` are linked with the the BadLads API.
+> Functions starting with `__host` are linked with the the BadLads API at load time.
 They aren't very convenient to work with, that's why there's a wrapper for almost each one.
 If you know what you are doing, go ahead and touch them.